Community Resources

 Due to heavy use by the public plus safety and health concerns, there are several park areas where dogs and domestic animals are not allowed:

-• Lake Padden Park and Bloedel Donovan swimming beach areas and any park land within fifteen (15) feet of the edge of Lake Padden or Lake Whatcom.
+• Lake Padden Park and Bloedel Donovan Park swimming beach areas and any park land within fifteen (15) feet of the edge of Lake Padden or Lake Whatcom.
 The beach areas at each site are defined as:

 • Lake Padden: all land directly between the beach house parking lot sidewalk and the lake